 The Indigenous Visual Arts Industry Support program aims to support and develop professional Indigenous arts practice, and build a stronger Indigenous visual arts sector.

 From 2015–16, the Indigenous Visual Arts Industry Support program will:

-- supports the operations of Indigenous art centres, and organisations involved in the production, promotion and marketing of Indigenous visual art
+- continue to fund the operations of Indigenous-owned art centres and industry service organisations that support the production, promotion and marketing of Indigenous visual art

-IVAIS is a national competitive program, and is part of a coordinated approach to develop the Indigenous visual arts sector as outlined in the Indigenous Art Centre Plan.
+The Australian Government's coordinated approach to developing the Indigenous visual arts sector is outlined in the Indigenous Art Centre Plan.

-Eunice Porter and tjanpi minyma outside Warakurna Women's Centre
+Right photo: Eunice Porter and tjanpi minyma outside Warakurna Women's Centre.